 Precise and Relaxed Drumming Technique

 When it comes to drumming, playing tight and with precision are great attributes.
 After all, the drummer’s job is to keep time and provide a solid and precise foundation for the rest of the band.
 While that’s certainly true, there’s also a time and a place for playing loose, with a relaxed drumming technique.

 In fact, playing loosely can be just as important as playing tight and precise.
 Especially when it comes to genres like jazz, funk, and more contemporary music.
 So how do you do that?

-Playing loose on drums starts with the drummer being relaxed.
+Playing with a relaxed drumming technique starts with the drummer being relaxed.
 What the drummer feels will be transferred into the drumming producing a not so relaxed drumming technique and playing style.
 Start by holding the sticks as you normally would, and then just loosen the grip.
 Let the sticks float in your hands.
 Playing loose is then just a simple matter of continuing this technique.
 And then tighten the grip when you want to play something more solid and specific.

 Whilst the volume and environment you are playing in have an impact.
 And in some cases can negate what you’re trying to do completely.
 Let’s presume that the environment is evenly balanced.
 Giving rise to actually being able to hear the difference between playing tight.
 And playing in a more carefree and loose fashion.